Attack of USD

 USD/JPY

 The yen still cannot resume its retreat against USD.
 The reason is decline in the markets of the emerging economies, boosting demand for the defensive yen.
 The inflation data published today have confirmed the country's approach to the inflation target of 2%.
 At the national level the price growth reached 1.6% in December.
 The January stats for Tokyo are less optimistic: growth by 0.7% y/y.
-The is having a tough time now.
+The Bank of Japan is having a tough time now.
 There is inflation growth, but we still see considerable trade deficit, which is not typical of the country.

 NZD/USD